-- You must wait until your ex-partner retires or dies to receive your earmarked benefits.
+- You must wait until your ex-partner retires, choses to take their benefits or dies to receive your earmarked benefits.

 - You'll have no control over the investment decisions your ex-partner takes.

-- If your ex-partner retires early or stops contributing to the pension, you may receive less than you expected.
+- If your ex-partner retires early, takes their benefits earlier or stops contributing to the pension, you may receive less than you expected.

 - If you re-marry or your ex-partner dies, you may lose your right to a future pension.